Dummiesman/angel-file-formats/Midtown Madness 2/PSDL.md

 In Midnight Club, another game that uses the same or a similar graphics engine, it appears as if this section is extended with a large number of bounding spheres.
-Perhaps one for each city block.
+Perhaps one for each city room.
 This information is not yet confirmed.

 ### Props